Take a bunch of berries and leaves and refashion as you please.

-Traditional Christmas colors – red and green – are always used for artificial ornaments and decoration but I do so love to see these expressed naturally.
-Evergreen holly and winterberry holly offer the combination of rosy fruit and verdant leaves.
-There are myriad ways to use them for holiday décor and we especially like some ideas we found recently.
-Utterly simple [top] berries and leaves can be mounded in a white porcelain footed compote bowl and used on a shelf or as a centerpiece.
+Traditional Christmas colors – red and green – are always used for artificial ornaments and decoration but I do so love to see these expressed naturally in Christmas berry décor.
+Evergreen holly and winterberry holly offer the ideal combination of rosy fruit and verdant leaves.
+There are myriad ways to use them for holiday décor and I especially like some ideas I found recently.
+Utterly simple, [top] berries and leaves can be mounded in a white porcelain footed compote bowl and placed on a shelf or used as a centerpiece.

 Berry branches can be wired into a graceful all-red wreath which looks festive without being showy.